 You probably already have a credit card or two in your wallet, but as a small business owner or solopreneur, you may find yourself wondering if you should use your personal credit card for business purchases or open up a new business credit card.

-Before you decide to open up a business credit card, consider these important pros and cons of using a business credit card.
+Before you decide to open up a business credit card, consider these important pros and cons of using a one.

 Pros of Using a Business Credit Card

 Many business credit cards offer cash back and other rewards programs that are better than the ones offered by personal credit cards.
 If you use a business credit frequently, this can be beneficial to help you save money on travel, or by earning cash back on your business purchases.
 But before you sign up for a business card, be sure to read the fine print on what spending limits there might be for earning rewards, and what types of purchases earn the most rewards.
 Try to pick a card that makes the most sense for what your business needs are.

 Frequent Flier Miles